Bozza2067/NativeEconomy/README.md

 # NativeEconomy
-What if FiveM economy servers weren't Total
+What if FiveM economy servers didn't have crap, janky html interfaces that aren't user friendly and ran smoothly?
+What a dream...